coelhotv/ai-agent-squad/README.md

 *   **⚙️ Graph Persistence (`checkpoints.sqlite`):** LangGraph's **`AsyncSqliteSaver`** (with `aiosqlite`) is used as the checkpointer.
 It keeps the graph's internal state in a `checkpoints.sqlite` file so the workflow can pause and resume asynchronously without losing context.

+*   **🧭 Research Layer:** The Research agent first queries Perplexity's `sonar-pro` model for a structured JSON report and automatically falls back to DuckDuckGo (via `ddgs`) if the API is unavailable.

+*   **📝 Product Agent:** A lightweight PM agent uses the local Ollama model (default `deepseek-r1:8b-llama-distill-q4_K_M`) to draft a PRD and user stories with dual HITL checkpoints before the UX agent picks up the baton.
+Perplexity is only used as a fallback.

 *   **📜 Logging:** The application uses Python's standard `logging` module to provide structured, informative output for easier debugging.